We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A study conducted by researchers led by Prof. Karin Roelofs, at the Donders Institute at Radboud University in the Netherlands, confirmed that the brains of psychopaths showed poor connectivity between the amygdala — the brain region key for processing emotions, especially fear — and the more “judging,” wiser prefrontal cortex.

 What is more, the study found that these people also had very high levels of testosterone and lower activity in their prefrontal cortex.
-The overabundance of testosterone may explain why there are more male psychopaths than there are female ones.
+The overabundance of testosterone may explain why there are

 Prof. Roelofs and colleagues refer to this as the “paradoxical aspect of psychopathy.”
 Interestingly, the researchers say that their findings bring hope and inform future strategies for treating this aspect, which may be down to “a potential imbalance in testosterone function.”